 sudo snap install docker circleci sudo snap connect circleci:docker docker

 docker command will use the Docker snap, not any version of Docker you may have previously installed.
 For security purposes, snap packages can only read/write files from within

-$ circleci config validate -c .circleci/config.yml
+$ circleci config validate Config file at .circleci/config.yml is valid

 To catch CircleCI config errors as you build your full